 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-All other repairs and maintenance costs are included in profit or loss.
+All other repairs and maintenance costs are included in the Statement of Profit or Loss and Other Comprehensive Income.